ovsky/ReWAMP/SECURITY.md

 ## Supported Versions

-We actively support the following versions of REWAMP:
+We actively support the following versions of ReWAMP:

 | Version | Supported          |
 | ------- | ------------------ |